RezBuilds/sovereign/README.md

 Think of this as a general installation guide with additional trouble shooting tips.

-**Need help implementing this guide?** I offer private anonymous consultation services for non-technical users.
+**Need help implementing this guide?** I offer private pseudonymous consultation services for non-technical users.
 Visit [sovereign101.com/consultation](https://sovereign101.com/consultation) for 1-on-1 expert guidance.

 # Why run a bitcoin node?